openai/procgen/README.md

 # Create a new environment

+Once you have installed from source, you can customize an existing environment or make a new environment of your own.
+If you want to create a fast C++ 2D environment, you can fork this repo and do the following:

 * Copy [`src/games/bigfish.cpp`](procgen/src/games/bigfish.cpp) to `src/games/<name>.cpp`
 * Replace `BigFish` with `<name>` and `"bigfish"` with `"<name>"` in your cpp file
 * Add `src/games/<name>.cpp` to [`CMakeLists.txt`](procgen/CMakeLists.txt)
 * Run `python -m procgen.interactive --env-name <name>` to test it out

+This repo includes a travis configuration that will compile your environment and build python wheels for easy installation.
+In order to have this build more quickly by caching the Qt compilation, you will want to configure a GCS bucket in [common.py](https://github.com/openai/procgen/blob/master/procgen-build/procgen_build/common.py#L5) and [setup service account credentials](https://github.com/openai/procgen/blob/master/procgen-build/procgen_build/build_package.py#L41).

 # Changelog